Music Rights and Royalties

 Authors and performers often assign their economic rights to a copyright organisation for administration so that they can concentrate on their own creative work.
 The rights are assigned by signing a membership agreement with the copyright organisation in question, whereby the author and/or the performer authorises the organisation to represent their rights by granting licences to use the works and invoicing royalties for their use.
 The organisations distribute the music use royalties collected by them to their members.

-TEOSTO AND ITS PARTNERS NCB, POLARIS HUB AND NMP
+TEOSTO AND ITS PARTNERS NCB AND ICE

 In Finland, the performing rights of musical works and their authors are mostly administered by Teosto.
 Teosto sells licences for performing musical works, invoices performing right royalties and distributes them to the authors of the music performed.